Uberspace/manual/source/billing-general.rst

   31.03., even though that’s more than one month.

 Towards the end of the trial period, we'll inform you via email.
-If you're satisfied, go ahead and charge up your account to keep it.
+If you're satisfied, go ahead and top-up your account to keep it.
 If you are not, just don't do anything and we'll delete it for you.
 No questions asked.

 Price